Thesis Advisor & Thesis Committee | Vision Science (MS)

 - Ensure that all degree requirements are met for graduation.

-- Students are expected to form a Thesis Committee as soon as they chose a thesis advisor and have settled on the topic and scope of the thesis project, ideally by the beginning of the second year.
+- Students are expected to form a Thesis Committee and submit an appointment of Research Committee form as soon as they chose a thesis advisor and have settled on the topic and scope of the thesis project, ideally by the beginning of the second year.
 This is done by consulting with their thesis advisor.

-- Each MS Thesis Committee should have no less than three members, including the student's thesis advisor, and at least two of the committee members must be Pacific University faculty members.
-Other committee member(s) may be faculty of other institute or non-faculty expert(s) in the subject field.
+- Each MS Thesis Committee should have no less than three members, including the student's thesis advisor, and at least two of the committee members must be Pacific University's faculty members.
+Other committee member(s) may be faculty of other institutes or non-faculty expert(s) in the subject field.

 - Students are encouraged to take elective courses with faculty members of their thesis committee, including their thesis advisor, on topics related to their thesis.
 Students may also repeat OPT 995 Thesis Research multiple times with their thesis advisor.